-- (1) Exploration Activities are not currently committed and cost estimates are based on management estimates for the costs if the relevant Exploration Activity was to be undertaken as at the date of this document. - (2) These numbers assume that the Second Transfer will be completed and the Company's working interest will be 25%.
-There is no guarantee that the Second Transfer will be completed.
-If the Second Transfer is not completed, the Company's share of the Expenditure will be 63.9%.
+(1) Exploration Activities are not currently committed and cost estimates are based on management estimates for the costs if the relevant Exploration Activity was to be undertaken as at the date of this document.

 Sharon License

 The Sharon License covers approximately 5,000 square kilometers and is located in license area 2213A and 2213B offshore in the economical waters of Namibia (the "Sharon Block").
 The Company holds a 60% working interest in the Sharon License, NAMCOR holds a 10% working interest and AziNam holds a 30% working interest.
 The Company and AziNam proportionally carry NAMCOR's working interest during the exploration period.